 - 1. Make sure you have Python 2.7 and Pip installed (on Linux and OS X systems, your local package manager should do the trick; for Windows, see here). - 2.
 Open a shell (e.g. Terminal on OS X; Bash on Linux; or Command Prompt on Windows) and issue this command to install the Tangelo package:

 pip install tangelo

 (On UNIX systems you may need to do this as root, or with sudo.)

-3. Issue this command to start up a Tangelo server:
+3. Issue this command to start Tangelo, serving the example pack: